jjacobs123/thrift-it-like-macklemore/README.md

 The maximum number of product overview pages shown on the Zalando website is 428.
 The decision on the sample size was based on the computation of the technically feasible sample size.
 In the calculations the total number of product overview pages, the number of products and scraping time are taken into account.
 It was decided to scrape 50% of all product overview pages, meaning that data was collected from 214 product overview pages for both the Zalando's “Regular” men’s clothing section and the Zalando's “Pre-owned” men’s clothing section.
 Each product overview page consist of 85 products, which results in a total sample of 18,190 products per clothing section.
 In total data is collected from 36,380 products.
 It takes 35 seconds to scrape all product URLs on a product overview page.
 From the calculations became clear that it will take 2 hours to scrape all products from 214 product overview pages.
 This has to be done for both clothing sections, which leads to a total of 4 hours of scraping.
 This was deemed technically feasible.
 Moreover, by scraping 50% of all product pages, it was deemed as representative of the whole.
 **UPDATE - WEL CHECKEN OF WE UITEINDELIJK OOK ECHT DEZE SAMPLE SIZE HEBBEN GEBRUIKT**

 ### 2.4 • What data does each instance consist of?
 “Raw” data (e.g., unprocessed text or image) or features?
-In either case, please provide a description.
 For each instance, a “Pre-owned” men’s clothing item or "Regular" men's clothing item, the following data is collected:

 **Variable**    | **Description**                                                       | **Type of data**